mit-dci/utreexo/readme.md

 $ cp ibdsim ~/.bitcoin/testnet3/blocks
 $ cd ~/.bitcoin/testnet3/blocks
 $ ./ibdsim
-[... takes time but does utreexo sync simulation]
+[... takes time and does utreexo sync simulation]
 ```

 Note that your folders or filenames might be different, but this should give you the idea and work on default linux / golang setups.
 If you've tried this and it doesn't work and you'd like to help out, you can either fix the code / documentation so that it does work and make a pull request, or open an issue describing what doesn't work.

-Thanks!
+Also, if you think this setup is overly complicated and too many steps, I agree!
+Couldn't blockparset and txottl be merged into one binary?
+Sure could!
+Maybe IBDsim could absorb that as well!
+There's lots of stuff to work on.
+(As of October 2019 I'm working on reorgs / undoing blocks)